Skip to content

 Loading JSON Data

-When you upload JSON data directly via the Console (that is, without using a notebook), the Console automatically converts JSON data to a form that is usable in queries.
+When you upload JSON data directly via the Console, the Console automatically converts JSON data to a form that is usable in queries.

 After processing, JSON keys turn into Symbols.
 JSON arrays turn into relations that use :[] as the relation name.